mflu/build_portable_postgresql/README.md

 Then you will get your portable postgresql package in ./release

 If you find any errors, look logs/build.log to find anything ...

+This repo will be moved to https://github.com/cloudfoundry/vcap-services/tree/master/tools

+No updates anymore in this repo.